How to trade in plants and plant products inside and outside the EU if there’s a no-deal Brexit.

 Many plants and plant products entering the UK via the EU arrive at fast-moving roll-on roll-off (RoRo) ports where checks at the border would create significant disruptions to traffic.
-All third-country plant health controlled material arriving in the UK via RoRo ports requiring checks will have to go to plant health approved facility for inspection.
+All third-country plant health regulated material arriving in the UK via RoRo ports requiring checks will have to go to a plant health approved facility for inspection.

 These facilities include: